percosis-labs/percosis/x/protorev/protorev.md

 ### DeveloperAccount

 The developer account is set through a MsgSetDeveloperAccount tx.
-This is the account that will be able to withdraw a portion of the profits from `x/protorev` as specified by the Osmosis ↔ Skip proposal.
+This is the account that will be able to withdraw a portion of the profits from `x/protorev` as specified by the Percosis ↔ Skip proposal.
 Only the admin account has permission to make this message.

 ### DaysSinceModuleGenesis